Cynz300/Scientific_Networking/README.md

 One of the common venues was Praxis der Informationsverarbeitung und Kommunikation (Information Processing and Communication Practice).
 An interesting note is that it ceased running in 2016.

-When expanding to include all the groups that had less than 10 citations, the group expanded to include researchers like Wei Li and Makoto Takizawa.
+When expanding to include all the groups that had less than 10 citations, the group expanded to include researchers like Wei Li, Wei Wang, and Makoto Takizawa but did not change drastically.
 The frequency of the data mining and neural networks increased even further and the key venues did not differ significantly.

 ![img](img/frequency_layouts_10_less.png)

 Some other key information were that there were 1500001 total entries.
 Of those, 1499718 have release year was noted between 1500 and 2020.
 (0.02% removal)